captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ## FALLON:
 Of course I did.

-(Ren slowly smiles, nods, and leans in to kiss him.
-The lights crossfade to Marilyn in her office, on the phone.
-Ren glances over and then crosses into Marilyn’s office.
-Marilyn waves at Ren then holds up a finger.)

 ---

 ## MARILYN:
 Tell me we’re not doing this again.… Because, Todd, that’s not how it works.

+---

 Let me ask you this.
+Which is more important to you: me as your friend or me as your agent?

+---

-Which is more important to you: me as your friend or me as your agent?… That’s what I thought.
-And as your agent, I’m telling you: all you have to do is wait.… Two days tops… yes.
+… That’s what I thought.
+And as your agent, I’m telling you: all you have to do is wait.

+---

+… Two days tops… yes.
 I promise.
 It’s a done deal, Todd.
 All we’re waiting for is ink.
 OK?… I’ll call you.
 Smooches.

-(Marilyn hangs up, shaking her head at Ren.)
+---

 Writers.
 How are you?